The Red Shoes (1948 film): Basis

-The Hans Christian Andersen story tells how the orphan Karen's colorblind guardian buys her an inappropriate pair of red shoes for her church confirmation ceremony, but, when the mistake is discovered, forbids her to wear them.
+The Hans Christian Andersen story tells how the orphan Karen's colour blind guardian buys her an inappropriate pair of red shoes for her church confirmation ceremony, but, when the mistake is discovered, forbids her to wear them.
 She disobeys.
 A crippled "old soldier" at the church door tells Karen they are dancing shoes.
 Later, she wears them to a ball, and cannot stop dancing.
 She dances day and night until an executioner, at her request, amputates her feet; the shoes dance away with them.
 She lives with a parson's family after that, and she dies with a vision of finally being able to join the Sunday congregation.
-In this story, the shoes represent "her sin", the vanity and worldly pleasures (implicitly, female sexuality) which distracted her from a life of generosity, piety, and community.
+In this story, the shoes represent "her sin", the vanity and worldly pleasures which distracted her from a life of generosity, piety, and community.

 The ballet has three characters: the Girl, the Boy and the Shoemaker.
 The Boy, danced by Robert Helpmann, is at first the girl's boyfriend; as she dances, he turns into a sketch on transparent cellophane.
 Later he appears as the living counterpart of the Press, with "Le Jour" written on his forehead ("The Daily") and an alter ego made of folded newspapers, then as the prince in a triumphant Pas de deux/six.
 Finally, the Boy appears as the village parson; when he unties the red shoes, the girl dies in his arms.
 The Shoemaker, danced by Léonide Massine, is a diabolical figure far beyond the scope of the "old soldier".
 Always dancing, he tempts the girl with the shoes, installs them by "movie magic" on her feet, partners her briefly, and generally gloats over her confusion and despair.
 At one point he leads a mob of "primitive" monsters who surround her, but they elevate her high in a triumphant ballerina pose.
 At the end, the shoemaker picks up the discarded shoes and offers them to the audience.
 In the context of the movie, the shoes represent the choice offered by Lermontov to become a great dancer, at the expense of normal human relationships.